Topics Map > IRB Reliance & Collaborative Research > Reliance Basics

 - The study is minimal risk and the role of the external site or personnel is either limited or very straightforward (e.g., administration of a single survey, assisting with recruitment of subjects); and/or

-- The study is eligible for review under an existing Single IRB Review Partners.
+- The study is eligible for review under an existing agreement described on the 48589 page, including SMART IRB.

 When will the HS-IRBs typically not consider serving as the IRB of record?